 Newton discovered gravitation when the apple fell on his head, but not because he was waiting for inspiration.
 The scientist discovered that because he asked himself why this apple had fallen.
 Thus, here is my point – do not wait for inspiration but ask questions.

 Many newcomers in graphic design are too dependable on inspiration.
-They are sitting and waiting while they should ask questions and gather as many details as possible.
+They sit and wait while they should ask questions and gather as many details as possible.
 Spend one day on research, sleep on it, and think about it the next day.
 As the appetite comes with food, your inspiration will come when you start the work.
-Always happens to me, and certainly helps more than waiting.
+It always happens to me and certainly helps more than waiting.

 Myth №6: New/old is better

-Do not try to break users’ approach to some casual things.
+Do not try to break the user experience into some casual things.
 If you ask people to use a window instead of a door, they would definitely say you went bananas.
 Of course, if you use the window, everyone will be astonished, and the process of “walking out of the house” would be faster.
 But the question is whether they would be using this in their lives.

 Myth №7: Designers are the customers